thitruong1106/CSV-Profiler-Python-/README.md

 # CSV Profiler (Python)

-A simple CSV profiling tool written in Python that analyses column-level data quality and distribution.
+A lightweight CSV profiling tool written in Python to quickly assess data quality and value distribution at the column level.

-The tool is used to quickly understand the datasets, by reporting missing values, frequency counts, and common values.
+This tool is designed to help analysts understand a dataset **before** performing analysis, writing SQL queries, or building dashboards by highlighting missing values, common categories, and potential data quality issues.

+---

 ## Features

-- Safe CSV loading using csv.Dictreader
+- Safe CSV loading using csv.DictReader
 - Per-column statistic
     - Total rows
     - Missing / empty values